Skip to Main Content

 Career Exploration

-This guide connects students to sources that help them identify potential career paths, as well as sources that provide descriptions and data on specific careers.
+This guide connects students to sources that help them identify potential career paths, build workplace skills, prepare for occupational licensing exams, as well as sources that provide descriptions and data on specific careers.

 To Quote or Not to Quote

-Use direct quotes judiciously.
-The more of your voice present in your paper, the more "readable" it will become.
+Use direct quotes sparingly.
+The more your own voice comes through, the more readable your paper will be.
 Most facts and information can be paraphrased or summarized.
-Save direct quotes for when you are citing a person of note, or citing a phrase that is particularly aggressive, profound, poetic, funny, etc.
+Reserve direct quotes for moments when:

 In-Text Citation Basics